THE BEST ROAD BIKE WHEEL UPGRADE OPTIONS

 One of the first things my fellow tester Moose (90kg/200lb) and I (68kg/150lbs) both noticed after riding the Paradigm Elites was their handling performance.
 They tracked very well in and out of corners on the flats and on downhills, giving you plenty of confidence.
 We ran them with Bontrager 26C tubeless tires and at about 10 psi lower than regular clincher pressure.
 This, in combination with the wheelset’s 19.5mm internal width likely helped produce the solid handling platform.

-These wheels, while stiff enough for most riders, aren’t as stiff as the Campy Zonda, Mavic Ksyrium Elite UST, Zipp 30 Course or Easton EA90 SL.
-They also don’t accelerate as well as the Campy or Easton, wheels that measure only about 25-65 grams less (respectively) than the 1564 grams I measured for these Bontragers.
+These wheels, while stiff enough for most riders, aren’t as stiff as the Campy Zonda, Mavic Ksyrium Elite UST, or Zipp 30 Course.
+They also don’t accelerate as well as the Campy or DT Swiss.

 Comfort?
 With tubeless tires and inflated to a lower pressure than a tubed clincher, the Paradigm Elite absorbs the bumps better than most.
 But, I felt bumps, surface cracks and rougher roads being dampened by the tires rather than by the wheels themselves before they ever got to the tires.